 - Footwear – Changing footwear from a high drop to a low drop.
 This can increase load therefore increasing the risk of tendinopathy

-- Foot type – Certain foot types are linked to an increased load on the Achilles tendon
+- Foot type – Different foot types are linked to an increased load on the Achilles tendon

 - Activity type – there is a high prevalence of Achilles tendinopathy in runners.
 This is due to the high repetitive loads